American Addiction Centers Photo

 At AAC, our addiction treatment centers specialize in helping people experiencing addiction to various substances, including alcohol, opioids, meth, cocaine, and more.
 Our facilities use a combination of behavioral therapies, medication therapy, and medically supervised detox to meet the needs of each patient.

-Addiction centers such as Laguna Treatment Hospital in Aliso Viejo, Calif., offer 24/7 medical oversight in a comfortable residential environment with numerous amenities such as private rooms, a fitness center, and yoga classes.
+Addiction centers such as Laguna Treatment Center in Aliso Viejo, California, offer 24/7 medical oversight in a comfortable residential environment with numerous amenities such as private rooms, a fitness center, and private rooms.
+Call to connect with a knowledgeable and compassionate admissions navigator, who can listen to your needs, answer your questions, explain your options, and help you begin your recovery journey.

 Need more info?